Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys: Method development

-It should be mentioned that during the search process, we enforce that each tensor is assigned by one decomposition routine.
+It should be mentioned that during the search process, we enforce that each tensor is assigned to one decomposition routine.
 This means that the genes representing the decomposition trees are not independent from each other.
-In other words, choosing a specific tree for a previously-processed scalar function may render the tree structure invalid for a later-processed scalar function if they assign the same tensor with nonequivalent decompositions.
+In other words, choosing a specific tree for a previously processed scalar function may render the tree structure invalid for a later processed scalar function if they assign the same tensor with nonequivalent decompositions.
 This will introduce conflicts during the optimization process.
-To tackle this problem, when generating times rules for the later-processed tree, the branches forked from previously-processed tensors are chopped so that they can be consistent with the previously-processed tensors without changing the genes.
+To tackle this problem, when generating times rules for the later processed tree, the branches forked from previously processed tensors are chopped so that they can be consistent with the previously processed tensors without changing the genes.
 After the optimization using the genetic algorithms, a greedy algorithm search is then carried out to further optimize the computation routine.
-In this step, all trees are looped from a low rank to a higher rank and the decomposition routine with the lowest loss function is eventually selected.
+In this step, all trees are looped from low rank to higher rank and the decomposition routine with the lowest loss function is eventually selected.
+We note that while the genetic and greedy algorithms were also utilized in the seminal study of Shapeev~\cite{mtp1}, the primary emphasis of that study lies in the basis set sparsification, which fundamentally differs from those of our paper.
+In our paper, these algorithms are applied to optimize the tensor contraction orders within a predefined basis set, aiming to minimize the number of independent intermediate tensor components and, consequently, the overall computational cost.